 I have chills just writing this part of the story.

 The rest of the evening was spent trying to come down from that remarkable experience.

 The end of the trip and we hated to leave.
 Lots of hugs all around!

 Back on the boat, into the 12-seater plane (*GULP*), headed toward San Jose.

 We did spend the next day checking out the city of San Jose.
 It was a blast, walked and walked, ate and shopped.
 They have some great artisan markets!
 We could have easily spent 2-3 days there, exploring.

-As usual, I'm listing a few great links that you might find handy for planning a trip to Costa Rica, San Jose, AND getting up close to some birds and animals.
+Here are a few great links for planning a trip to Costa Rica, San Jose, AND getting up close to some birds and animals.

-Volunteer Opportunities!!
-This is only one place, their are many!
-Costa Rica Animal Rescue Center:
+Volunteer Opportunities!
+This is only one place, there are many!
+Costa Rica Animal Rescue Center: HERE

 If You See A Pup That Needs Help, Costa Rica Dog Rescue: HERE

 Pin it and share the story!